 Crotalidae antivenin is an anti-venom used to treat a person who has been bitten by a poisonous snake such as a rattlesnake or Water Moccasin.

-If possible before you receive this medicine, tell your doctor if you are allergic to any foods, animals, or other allergens.
+If possible before you receive Anavip, tell your doctor if you are allergic to any foods, animals, or other allergens.

 In an emergency situation it may not be possible before you are treated to tell your caregivers about your health conditions or if you are pregnant or breast feeding.
 Make sure any doctor caring for you afterward knows that you have received this medication.

 If possible before you receive Crotalidae antivenin, tell your doctor if you allergic to any foods, animals, or other allergens.
 Before treating you with this medicine, your caregivers should know if you are allergic to papaya, papain, pineapples, sheep, horses, dust mites, or latex.

 a bleeding or blood clotting disorder such as hemophilia;

 congestive heart failure; or